GENERAL EXISTENCE

 (Metaphysics VII.11.1037a).

-argument for separate forms of the sort we saw in the Phaedo and that Aristotle himself knew from his time
+argument for separate forms we saw in the Phaedo and that Aristotle himself knew from his time

-2. If (1) is true, then forms exist apart from the sensible objects.
+2. If (1) is true, then the forms exist separately from the sensible objects.

 ----

-3. Forms exist apart from the sensible objects.
+3. The forms exist separately from the sensible objects.

 Aristotle does not think we need a general object to explain why what it is to be human does not change.
 It is enough that the forms of human beings are separate in account from the matter they organize.
 Human beings are material beings who have the potential to change, but separateness from matter in account means that the forms of human beings do not change.